BaccanoMob/actilde/README.md

 - Has auto focus to search box when typed.
 For Asian Languages (any language with IME), you need to press <kbd>Arrow Keys</kbd> or <kbd>Delete</kbd> first to focus to search box beforehand or the first character will be in english.
 - Docker compose file so you can deploy it in your server (without wondering 'how can I host this?' like me).
 - Cache actilde so it can be used outside home network/VPN (requires https).
-- PWA support (requires https and this came as an add-on to cache storage)
+- PWA support (requires https and this came as an add-on to cache storage).
+- Uses query parameter to set number of columns in dashboard as well as the design. (check below on how to)

 ## Cache First